 The day after Transgender Remembrance Day, I spent the morning watching David France’s film, “The Death and Life of Marsha P. Johnson.”
 It’s a smart movie unwinding a story within a story.
 (I realized in the middle that I had seen it before, but I kept watching.)
 It’s an excellent yarn – a broader LGBT history enwraps and intertwines smaller, disheartening developments into the unsolved investigation into Marsha’s death -a project undertaken by activist Victoria Cruz with the Anti-Violence Project.
 Interspersed are recorded appearances of Sylvia Rivera, who was a gay and transgender warrior, proud of her activism and honest in repeated her experience’s horrors.
 One sees her get booed as she takes the stage in Washington Square Park on no less than Gay Pride Day.
 She interrupts and tells the audience, all of whom presumably support gay rights, demonstrating such anti-trans bias, to fuck the hell off.
 If you watch the film, you witness atrocities like this, a heckling by a gay rights audience! – preserved on video; but the narrative absorbs and these moments feel as if they occur in real-time, as they surely could be.

 At the end of the film, David France reports that Sylvia died of liver cancer; he interposes pictures of Sylvia, head in a turban, among her friends in her final months.
-(She had a fantastic head of hair, as the snapshot I took (below) shows.)
+(She had a fantastic head of hair, as the snapshot I took (below) demonstrates.)
 The moment in the film where the narrator reports her death is a poignant artistic counterbalance to the tragic parts, like Rivera’s banishment from a shack (no words constructed in fig leaf can substitute).
 It was all she had, a wooden construction at the old West Side Train Yards on the Upper West Side.
-Sylvia knows she has to leave and does with dignified anger; but she’s indignant that the NYPD refers to her dispossession as a “clearing” rather than an “eviction.”
+Sylvia knows she has to leave and does with dignified anger, but she’s indignant that the NYPD refers to her dispossession as a “clearing” rather than an “eviction.”
 It would be too extreme to repeat the mantra that there are “no winners, only losers” in this film.
 But it would be fair to say that the losses outnumber the wins by a disappointing margin.

 However, the film notes that still uncertain is whether Marsha died before or after she entered the water.
 If this lack of clarity makes a difference to the plot is only vaguely explored – and explored only in the language of conspiracy theory with notes of Mob, Syndicate and Mafia.
 Ms. Cruz explores the question with other players around at the time: Was Marsha shot and thrown in the water?
 It is impossible to say, but the idea seems unlikely.
 Yes, the Mob ran the gay bars, including Stonewall, at least until the eighties.
 But why anyone would want to kill Marsha is hard to fathom.
 She was an activist, a social butterfly; she was pleasant and harmless.
 But there lies the rub: In most cases of transgender killings, one might say the exact same thing.

 The film notes, however, that still uncertain is whether Marsha died before or after she entered the water.
 If this lack of clarity makes a difference to the plot is only vaguely explored – and then in the language of conspiracy theory involving the Mafia.
 The question is explored: Was Marsha shot and thrown in the water?
-It is impossible to say, but seems implausible.
+It is impossible to say, but it seems implausible.
 Yes, the Mob ran the gay bars, including Stonewall, back then.
 But why anyone would want to kill Marsha is hard to fathom.
 She was an activist, a social butterfly; she was pleasant and harmless.
-But there lies the rub: In most cases of transgender killing, one might say the same thing.
+But there enlies the rub: In most cases of transgender killing, one might say the exact same thing.

 In Marsha’s life, Christopher Street was a center of gay activity within the West Village, a full-on Gayborhood.
 Gay guys and transgender women (and certainly lesbians and transmen) would walk from Christopher Street Pier to Sixth Avenue, where the action and sense of community petered out.
 So, when you got to the end, you might turn around and work the catwalk in the opposite way.
 Even during the first decade of the HIV crisis, the feeling on Christopher Street was always buoyant.
 Christopher Street on Gay Pride Day was a true celebration until police barriers and corporatization ruined the experience.
 Before that, every year, I made my way to Christopher Street, squeezed through the crowds, watched the parade in short, slow spurts, ran into people, met guys, and had a standing dinner date with a friend at a cheap Thai place.
 Sometimes I went to the Pier Dance, never with the same person.
 It was a homecoming and I took many photos.
 Below is a snapshot of Sylvia Rivera, on Pride Day in 1993.
 The lighting was awful, but it’s a photo of Silvia Rivera © Gregory Antollino; that means something to me.
 Her stance displays valor.
 The job of a portraitist is to capture emotion.
 I think I did that, but if only the lighting had been better – or if only I had been a better photographer.

 The film does not end happily for anyone (except a lover of great storytelling).
 Mr. France, the film-maker (whose other great work is “How to Survive a Plague”), is smart in shaping the stories of Marsha’s death and Sylvia Rivera’s too-painful painful life.
 In the end, the viewer is clear that Marsha’s death – already a tragedy – cannot be proved a homicide, let alone pinned on a person in the pursuit of justice.
 Celebrity Medical Examiner Michael Baden makes an appearance at the end of the film.
-One could thing, as I did, that his appearance was disappointing– an HBO huckster who seems to turn possibilities as to how Marsha died into probabilities – and just with the kind and learned tone of his voice.
-But perhaps that is what everyone needs: to know that the cause of Marsha P. Johnson’s Death are facts that, owing to lack of evidence, are forever unknowable.
+One could think, as I did, that his appearance was disappointing– an HBO huckster who seems to turn possibilities as to how Marsha died into probabilities – and just with the kind and learned tone of his voice.
+But perhaps that is what everyone needs: to know that the cause of Marsha P. Johnson’s Death is a fact that, owing to lack of evidence, are forever unknowable.
 Meanwhile, to know, as we do, that there is a need for Transgender Remembrance Day – and that this day needs to carry into the future – is a statement for change, to put it mildly.

 Below, photos from Gay Pride, 1993, 2000, 2008, 2017, 2019 in New York, London, and Lisbon.

 Years ago, I filed a copyright lawsuit on behalf of a photographer.
 The case settled.
 I do not specialize in this area, but I’m willing to try again.
-My first civil rights case involved the free-speech rights of artists and their ability to sell on my City’s streets.
+My first civil-rights case involved the free-speech rights of artists and their ability to sell on my City’s streets.
 Sadly for me, the firm I worked for decided it had to give up the case as, allegedly, it chafed with another client’s goals.
 But the better news is that the artists, represented by other firms, won on appeal at the Second Circuit Court of Appeals.
 Bery v.
 City of N.Y., 97 F.3d 689 (2d Cir.
 1996).
 The City later modified its “time place, and manner” regulations for street vendors; the new rule was deemed constitutional in Lederman v.
 N.Y.
 City Dep’t of Parks & Rec.,731 F.3d 199 (2d Cir.
 2013).
 But things are undoubtedly better now than they were before the first decision.
 Robert Lederman, a plaintiff in both cases (and the named plaintiff in the second), was the artist I met in connection with the case that would become Bery.
 Mr. Lederman would have been the lead plaintiff in the case had my former firm not recused itself.
 Here is a photo I took of some of his work after his first win on the street of Soho:

 Grafitti artists recently won a massive judgment under the Visual Artists Rights Act (VARA).
 Here’s an article: https://tinyurl.com/artists-win Grafitti is art.
 It varies by location, but in one comune in Italy, Orgosolo is known for its saturation of public art all over town.
 Orgosolo is in the center of Sardegna.
 Here is a shot I took in Orgosolo, plus a couple from Johannesburg, South Africa. ©Gregory Antollino.